PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--name` (string): The name of the new template
 - `--body` (string): The liquid template used for the body of the webhook message.
 Either `body` or `bodyFile` must be specified.
 - `--headers` (array): The liquid template used with the webhook headers.
-- `--bodyFile` (string): A file containing liquid template used for the body of the webhook message.
+- `--bodyFile` (string): A Base64 encoded file containing liquid template used for the body of the webhook message.
 Either `body` or `bodyFile` must be specified.
-- `--headersFile` (string): A file containing the liquid template used with the webhook headers.
+- `--headersFile` (string): A Base64 encoded file containing the liquid template used with the webhook headers.

 ##### Example: